influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/csv/from.md

 ##### Available modes
 - **annotations:** Use CSV annotations to determine column data types.
 - **raw:** Parse all columns as strings.
-Does not require CSV annotations.
+Requires a [header row](/influxdb/v2.0/reference/syntax/annotated-csv/#rows), but does not require CSV annotations.

 ## Examples